Book censorship: School censorship

 In the United States, school organizations that find contents of a book to be offensive or unfit for a given age group will often have the book removed from the class curriculum.
 This type of censorship usually arises from parental influence in schools.
 Parents who do not feel comfortable with a child's required reading will make efforts to have the book removed from a class, and replaced by another title.

-Banning books
+Banned books

-According to the Marshall University Library, a banned book in the United States is one that has been "removed from a library, classroom, etc.” In many situations, parents or concerned parties will ban or propose a ban based on the book's contents.
+According to the Marshall University Library, a banned book in the United States is one that has been "removed from a library, classroom, etc." In many situations, parents or concerned parties will ban or propose a ban on a children's book based on the book's contents.
 The American Library Association publishes a list of the top "Banned and Challenged Books" for any given year.
-The American Library Association also organizes a "Banned Books Week", which is “an annual event celebrating the freedom to read."
+The American Library Association also organizes a "Banned Books Week", which is "an annual event celebrating the freedom to read."
 The goal of the project is to bring awareness to banned books and promote the freedom to learn.

+In 2020, the Banned Books Museum in Tallinn, Estonia, was created to showcase a variety of books that have been banned in different locales.

+In recent years, American parents are beginning to challenge the material that is being taught to their children in these schools.
+This type of censorship often comes from concern about the specific content that is being taught; whether that be about language, sexual content, racial themes, or certain political biases.
+In some cases around the U.S, the school board often looks to offer a diverse perspective, but some parents believe that books focused on the topics named above promotes ideas contrary to their values.
+And because of this disconnect, this has led to numerous book challenges and bans across the United States.
+One notable example is the removal of Stamped: Racism, Antiracism, and You— by Ibram X. This book aimed to highlight the history and impact of racism in America.
+However, parent Katie Gates argued that the book was "“rooted in untruths about our nation and from a twisted and biased perspective on American History” (Flanagan, 2023).
+Gates was not a supporter of the books tone and approach, suggesting it was inappropriate for the classroom and might present opinion as fact.

 Shelf removal

-Shelf removal refers to being unable to buy or borrow a book from a bookstore or library, respectively.